first-try-software/navigable/README.md

 * Feels weird managing both extension and inheritance in command.rb
 * Rewrite splash screen to focus on navigability of web development
+* How do we encourage separation of concerns inside the application?
 * How do we recommend people do view templating?
 Do we want generators?
 * How do we recommend people do data access?
 Do we want generators?
 * How do we recommend people organize their command classes?